matter698no2/Running-Scrapers/README.md

  - Mark whether a runner ran a PR at the meet
  - Get the runner's grade (if applicable)
  - General debugging and scenario checking
- - Make the CSV paths optional in write_to_csv